marcianosr/ReactNotes/README.md

   }
 ```

-The downside to this method, is that when you render multiple `<Player />` components, the `fetchPlayerData` method will be created for each component individually.
+Performance-wise, this approach (though not noticable) is not the best one.
+When you render multiple `<Player />` components, the `fetchPlayerData` method will be created for each component individually.

 ## DOM